Aboriginal deaths in custody: Sources

 Statistics on deaths in custody are extracted from different sources; there is no single authoritative list of deaths in custody, of any race.
 Under Australia's federal system, each state or territory has responsibility for criminal justice in their jurisdiction.
 Those held in prison custody (including institutions such as remand) are the responsibility of a state or territory department overseeing correctional services; youth detention centres are overseen by a variety of types of departments (such as human/community services or youth justice), and those occurring in police custody during operations are the responsibility of each state or territory's police force, or alternatively the Australian Federal Police.

+In 2013-2015, there were 149 deaths in custody in Australia, The majority of prisoners who died in prison and police custody were male, over 40 years of age and non-Indigenous.

 The Australian Institute of Criminology (AIC) uses data from its National Deaths in Custody Program (NDICP), as laid out in Recommendation 41 of the final report of the RCIADIC.
 (Where other sources for the statistics quoted below vary from the RCIADIC definition given above, or need further clarification, this is noted.)